sbstnmsch-zz/dashbot/README.md

 ... is yet another live dashboard solution to monitor your software- or product development process.
 Use it for dashboards served by a i.e.
-Rasperry PI or as a intranet website.
+Rasperry PI or as an intranet website.

 ![](examples/screenshot.png "Looks like")